Franco-Ezequiel-Marchegiani/country-quiz/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8) was to build an application, which one the user can select 2 game mode, flags quiz or countries quiz, then the user get one question and 4 options, and he's got to select the correct answer, to get the highest score :)

 ## How To Use